kimhagg/cloud-tutorials/Google Cloud/How to create a virtual machine instance and install nginx through google cloud.md

     --tags=http-server \
     --metadata=startup-script='#!/bin/bash
 apt-get update -y
-apt-get install nginx -y'\
+apt-get install nginx -y'
 ```
 3. Type a name in lowercase letters, numbers and use - for spaces.
 Then press Enter.

-4. Wait for the command to complete.
-The server should start about a minute or two after the command finishes.
+4. Wait about 5 minutes for the command to complete.
+After the command completes the server should start about a minute or two later.

 Congratulations it's finished!